 - We worked a lot to improve the performances of the API.
-For example, you will experience a better speed when you export product through the API than if you use our basic CSV export stack.
+For example, you will experience a better speed when you export products through the API than if you use our basic CSV export stack.

-You can also find out more reasons to connect the PIM via the API, directly on our dear API website!
+You can also find more reasons to connect the PIM via the API, directly on our dear API website!

 Want to know more about the API?
 You can easily send your first request by following this simple guide.